coq/opam/README.md

 depend on a development version of Coq part of the `core-dev` repository.
 The repository is intended to be used by developers only.

-## stable-8.5
+## stable-$VERSION

-All released versions of Coq 8.5 (i.e. pl released) plus a set of packages that work with Coq 8.5 and won't break for the whole lifetime of Coq 8.5.
+All released versions of Coq $VERSION (i.e. pl released) plus a set of packages that work with Coq $VERSION and won't break for the whole lifetime of Coq
+$VERSION.
 Coq extensions packages here are maintained by their corresponding authors or by the Coq team.
 Updates are accepted only if they don't break anything (like for Coq pl releases) or if a transition strategy is provided by the authors of the extension.
 In any case upgrades are handled manually and with care to make our users life easy.
 The repository is intended to be used by users preferring stability to bleeding edge and users not familiar with the OPAM tool (see also the opam-coq simplified shell).